paranism0/Telegram_Message_Forwarder/README.md

 </h6>
 <h3> waiting for forwarding messages to prevent getting banned </h3>
 <h6>
-waiting recommended for forwarding message , you can set that in randint_range in login_credential config file<br>
+waiting recommended for forwarding message , you can set that in randint_range in login_credential config file<br><br>
-set numbers bigger as soon as possible to prevent getting banned ....<br>
+set numbers bigger as soon as possible to prevent getting banned ....<br><br>
-my program will sleep a random number from range you get as input to my program ...<br>
+my program will sleep a random number from range you get as input to my program ...<br><br>
 after doing that jobs do next jobs
 </h6>
+<h3> HOW TO RUN IT ? </h3>
-<h3>install requirements of script with <b>pip install -r requirements.txt</b> <br>
+<h6>install requirements of script with <b>pip install -r requirements.txt</b> <br><br>
-THEN RUN SCRIPT with python client.py </h3>
+THEN RUN SCRIPT with python client.py </h6>
 <h3>enable script for forwarding messages</h3>
 <h6>
-go to saved messages of your telegram account then write /start for enable forwarding messages to chats that you added to folders you write in login_credential config file ...<br>
+go to saved messages of your telegram account then write /start for enable forwarding messages to chats that you added to folders you write in login_credential config file ...<br><br>
 after writing /start everything you send (except /stop) there will forward to chats ...
 </h6>
 <h3>disable script for forwarding messages </h3>